suriyun-production/mmorpg-kit-docs/docs/pages/034-how-to-integrate-google-play-login.md

 You will have to setup OAuth2 callback page, if you use PHP to serve your web you can use this [client](https://github.com/googleapis/google-api-php-client).
 You can find all client libraries from this [link](https://developers.google.com/identity/protocols/OAuth2WebServer)

-I also prepare codes which I've used for my game:
+I also prepare codes which I've used for my game

+If you're going to use my codes, you must setup PHP web-server

+Then create web folder which you're going to use as OAuth callback page, for this example I'm going to create `oauth2callback` foloder.

+Then setup client library follow installation instruction from this [link](https://github.com/googleapis/google-api-php-client)

+After than create `index.php` inside created web folder and paste following codes:

 ```
 <?php